node-class-may-2023/ComIT_Node/nodejs.md

   * Request the module
   * Configure the server
   * Handle request
-  * Send reponse
+  * Send response
 * The request object allow us to get a lot of data from the user like username & password, product id or search query
 * Using this values we can define what we should do like for example if we need to interact with a database, create a session or just send some asset
-* We can configure express to reponde static content like we have been doing using HTTP-Server module
+* We can configure express to respond with static content like we have been doing using HTTP-Server module
 * Also we can create dynamic content
 * We might do it using a database or not
-* To create dynamic contet we'll use JavaScript and a template engine
+* To create dynamic content we'll use JavaScript and a template engine
 * So, Express allows us to handle http routes for each request and configure the corresponding response
 * Configure static assets
 * Configure template engine